-- Resting metabolic rate is the energy you require while at rest.
+- The resting metabolic rate is the energy you require while at rest.
 This includes lung, heart, brain, kidney, and liver functions.

-- Physical activity is the amount of energy burned while performing workouts like cycling, gymming, running, jogging, or weight training.
+- Physical activity is the energy burned while performing workouts like cycling, gymming, running, jogging, or weight training.

 - The Thermic Effect of Food is the energy required to maintain the physiological functions of digesting food.

 So basically, you will have to keep a check and balance on your overall energy expenditure.
-You can’t just cut calories and expect to lose weight at a faster rate.
-Because by doing so, your body will try to maintain thermogenesis, and you will end up being sluggish rather than fit and healthy.
+You can’t just cut calories and expect to lose weight faster.
+Because by doing so, your body will try to maintain thermogenesis, and you will end up sluggish rather than fit and healthy.

-The question that arises here is, why do we have to keep a check on our NEAT, and what the difference between NEAT and physical activities is?
+The question here is, why do we have to keep a check on our NEAT, and what the difference between NEAT and physical activities is?

 NEAT(Natural Activities) vs. Workouts:

-There is no objection that physical exercises and workouts contribute to the fitness of people.
-However, certain other things are overlooked when it comes to losing weight — one being NEAT.
+There is no objection that physical exercises and workouts contribute to people’s fitness.
+However, other things are overlooked when it comes to losing weight — one being NEAT.

 You would argue that an hour at the gym is a hell of a task than doing random chores at home.
 Right!

 But how about you look at it the other way around?
 You spend 5 hours per week at the gym working your butt off, burning, let’s say, 3500 calories a week, and end up losing one pound of body fat.